Skip to Content

 Who Is a Qualified Individual?

-A qualified individual with a disability is a person who has the skills, education and experience necessary for the job and can perform the essential functions of the job with or without reasonable accommodations.
-This means the individual must be able to do the tasks that are important to the job, but not those that are secondary to the job.
+A qualified individual with a disability is someone who possesses the skills, education, and experience necessary for the job and can perform its essential functions with or without reasonable accommodations.
+This means the individual must be able to perform tasks important to the job but not secondary tasks.

 What Is a Reasonable Accommodation?

-A reasonable accommodation is an adjustment an employer makes so that an employee with a disability can perform the essential functions of the job.
+A reasonable accommodation is an adjustment an employer makes so that an employee with a disability can perform the job's essential functions.
 This may include:

 • Allowing the employee to telecommute